UnifiedGroundSdk/groundsdk-manifest/README.md

 # Ground SDK

-This is the global manifest for Parrot Ground SDK.

 This fork contains native and Android support for the following Parrot drones:

 * Mambo w/Minicam (Wi-Fi only)